awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 Like the `AWS-RunPatchBaseline` document, `AWS-RunPatchBaselineAssociation` performs patching operations on instances for both security related and other types of updates\.
 You can also use the document `AWS-RunPatchBaselineAssociation` to apply patches for both operating systems and applications\. \(On Windows Server, application support is limited to updates for applications released by Microsoft\.\)

-**Note**
-`AWS-RunPatchBaselineAssociation` isn't supported for on\-premises servers and virtual machines \(VMs\) in a hybrid environment\.

 This document supports Amazon Elastic Compute Cloud \(Amazon EC2\) instances for Linux, macOS, and Windows Server\.
+It does not support non\-EC2 nodes, such as on\-premises servers and virtual machines \(VMs\) in a hybrid environment\.
 The document will perform the appropriate actions for each platform, invoking a Python module on Linux and macOS instances, and a PowerShell module on Windows instances\.

 `AWS-RunPatchBaselineAssociation`, however, differs from `AWS-RunPatchBaseline` in the following ways:
-+ `AWS-RunPatchBaselineAssociation` is intended for use primarily with associations created using [Quick Setup](systems-manager-quick-setup.md), a capability of AWS Systems Manager\. \(When using the Quick Setup Host Management configuration type, if you choose the option **Scan instances for missing patches daily**, the system uses `AWS-RunPatchBaselineAssociation` for the operation\.\)
++ `AWS-RunPatchBaselineAssociation` is intended for use primarily with State Manager associations created using [Quick Setup](systems-manager-quick-setup.md), a capability of AWS Systems Manager\.
+Specifically, when you use the Quick Setup Host Management configuration type, if you choose the option **Scan instances for missing patches daily**, the system uses `AWS-RunPatchBaselineAssociation` for the operation\.

   In most cases, however, when setting up your own patching operations, you should choose [`AWS-RunPatchBaseline`](patch-manager-about-aws-runpatchbaseline.md) or [`AWS-RunPatchBaselineWithHooks`](patch-manager-about-aws-runpatchbaselinewithhooks.md) instead of `AWS-RunPatchBaselineAssociation`\.
 + When you use the `AWS-RunPatchBaselineAssociation` document, you can specify a tag key pair in the document's `BaselineTags` parameter field\.
 If a custom patch baseline in your AWS account shares these tags, Patch Manager, a capability of AWS Systems Manager, uses that tagged baseline when it runs on the target instances instead of the currently specified "default" patch baseline for the operating system type\.